ma-ji/css/docs/assignments.md

 1. Generate a codebook of this dataset;
 2. Create criteria for disambiguating authors and affiliations.
 3. Explain why the criteria can generate valid results.
-3. Compile a function according to the criteria, run the function on records, and give unique IDs to these entities.
+4. Compile a function according to the criteria, run the function on records, and give unique IDs to these entities.
-4. Verify accuracy: choose a random sample and manually check the false positive and false negative rates.
+5. Verify accuracy: choose a random sample and manually check the false positive and false negative rates.
-5. Describe: 1) who are the most productive authors in nonprofit studies?
+6. Describe: 1) who are the most productive authors in nonprofit studies?
 2) Which are the most productive institutions in nonprofit studies?
 3) How you define "productive."
-6. Remember to document everything in detail using a Jupyter Notebook!
+7. Remember to document everything in detail using Jupyter Notebook, and submit the notebook through Canvas.

 Example studies using this dataset:
 - Ma, Ji, and Sara Konrath.
 2018.
-“A Century of Nonprofit Studies: Scaling the Knowledge of the Field.”
+"A Century of Nonprofit Studies: Scaling the Knowledge of the Field."
 VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations 29 (6): 1139–58. https://doi.org/10.1007/s11266-018-00057-5.

 ---
-### <a name="a5"> Assignment 5: Network / text analysis (individual/group, 10% points) </a>
+### <a name="a5"> Assignment 5: Network analysis (individual/group, 10% points) </a>

-Choose an assignment of your interest:

-#### Analysis of social networks

-#### Analysis of trends using topic modeling